Python resources for Algorithmic Decision Theory

 Bisdorff, L.C.
 Dias, P. Meyer, V. Mousseau and M. Pirlot (Eds.)
 (2015).
 Evaluation and decision models with multiple criteria: Case studies.
 Springer-Verlag Berlin Heidelberg, International Handbooks on Information Systems, ISBN 978-3-662-46815-9, 643 pages.

 Ch.
-Golumbic (2004), Agorithmic Graph Theory and Perfect Graphs 2nd Ed., Annals of Discrete Mathematics 57, Elsevier.
+Golumbic (2004), Algorithmic Graph Theory and Perfect Graphs 2nd Ed., Annals of Discrete Mathematics 57, Elsevier.